RISTER PIPE ORGANS

 Picture

-This ia a 1929 Reuter pipe organ console, originally with electropneumatic action which was upgraded to electromechanical in the early 60's.
+This ia a 1929 Reuter pipe organ console, originally with electropneumatic action which was upgraded to an electromechanical relay and console components in the early 1960's.

 Picture